AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 Attribute: :ada:`'Digits`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Digits` is an attribute that returns the decimal precision of a floating-point subtype.
+:ada:`'Digits` is an attribute that returns the requested decimal precision of a floating-point subtype.
 Let's see an example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Digits